'

 "I always believed that if I wanted to be the best, I had to be capable to be the best in the room when sitting down to negotiate a project.”

 If those numbers sound staggering for a 3-year-old company, you’re right.
 But they’re no exaggeration.
-Kevin Miller, partner at Building & Restoration Technology in New York City, an independent manufacturer’s representative for PROSOCO, sees Steinberg’s forces out in the field every day.
+Kevin Miller, independent sales representative at Building & Restoration Technology in New York City, an independent manufacturer’s representative for PROSOCO, sees Steinberg’s forces out in the field every day.

 “The amount of manpower Brett can provide is unparalleled to anyone else in the city right now,” Miller says.
 “It’s not just a lot of guys, it’s an army.
 He brings different crews to different jobs, and he’ll have 4 or 5 crews of 50 men on one job.
 When you have that many guys, it’s a force to be reckoned with.
 Everybody’s short on labor but Brett.
 The GCs love him.”